kixxauth/local/README.md

 # Initialize my local ksys library for autocompletions
 eval "$(/Users/kris/Projects/local/bin/ksys init -)"
 ```

+## Dotfiles
+This project also contains my dot files like `.bashrc` and `.gitconfig`.
+Run `ksys dot-files` to deplay them.
+Check the .bashrc PATH export for required manual updates depending on your situation.

 ## Scripts
 Useful scripts and tools are found in the `scripts/` folder.